-→Upon completion of the Electric Arc Welding program, the student will be proficient in welding in the following positions: flat, vertical and horizontal.
+$\rightarrow$ Upon completion of the Electric Arc Welding program, the student will be proficient in welding in the following positions: flat, vertical and horizontal.

-42 hours/7 weeks Tuesday / Thursday, 6:00 pm - 9:00 pm October 22, 2024 - December 10, 2024 February 11, 2025 - March 27, 2025 Maximum Class Size: 8
+42 hours/7 weeks Tuesday / Thursday, 6:00 pm - 9:00 pm Please refer to our website for specific dates.
+Maximum Class Size: 8